rida-hdj/nixos/README.md

-just a buckup for my OS:)
+just a buckup for my OS :)